Top Project Management Tools for Developers in 2026: Honest Reviews & Comparisons

 - Client/stakeholder access without extra cost

-- Strong opinionated defaults — minimal setup
+- Opinionated defaults mean minimal setup required

 Cons

-- No native Agile/sprint support
+- No native Agile sprint support

-- No free plan
+- No free plan to test

-- Less integration depth than competitors
+- Smaller integration library than competitors

 - Not ideal for complex dependency tracking